zehranurozturk02/patika.dev/README.md

  --select baslık from film where baslık like '%t% ' or baslık like '%T%'

- select * from film where baslık like'C%' and uzunluk>90 and kira_bedeli=2.99
+ select * from film where baslık like'C%' and uzunluk>90 and kira_bedeli=2.99 --               ÖDEV 4

+ --select distinct degistirme_ucreti from film order by degistirme_ucreti

+ --select count(distinct degistirme_ucreti) from film

+ select * from film  count where (baslık like 'T%' and değerlendirme ='G')